neilrussell6/vuejs-task-manager/README.md

 TODO
 ----

- * Consolodate multiple enqueued requests on the same resource.
+ * Consolidate multiple enqueued requests on the same resource.
  * Check local and server modified dates when processing data and prioritise most recent (currently all local data gets priority).

 Roadmap